-EPIC’s distillation scale-up team will take your separation goals, budget and process considerations and use advanced simulation methods and our proven engineering approach to find an optimal system design.
-Once a finalized design is approved, our skilled craftsmen will build a complete modular distillation system for your plant.
+EPIC’s distillation experts can design custom fractional distillation columns that meet and exceed your separation needs.
+Our experts take your separation goals, budget and process considerations and use advanced simulation methods and our proven engineering approach to find an optimal system design.
+Once a finalized design is approved, our skilled craftsmen will build a custom fractional distillation column for your plant.

 A dual distillation column system, designed as a modular system, to separate ethanol from water using a fractional column.
 A reflux system is included to maximize separation by recycling distillate to the column for a cleaner separation.
 The modular system design minimized interruption to existing operations for the client, and allowed easier installation of the new ethanol separation system.
 Full case study…

-Key Features: Dual fractionation distillation column design, hot oil evaporation system, reflux loops, hydrotesting, FEA analysis, vacuum pump integrated design
+Key Features: Dual fractional distillation column design, hot oil evaporation system, reflux loops, hydrotesting, FEA analysis, vacuum pump integrated design

 Fractionating distillation takes advantage of differences in vapor pressures among substances in a mixture to achieve separation.
 As mixtures rise in a fractionating column, substances separate on molecular weight, and specific mixtures (aka fractions) can be pulled out of the column at different heights.